 Often a complicated algorithm will include multiple components.
 Components of the code written in C or C++ for which the source is available are straightforward to convert to using Adept, following the rules in section 2.2.
 For components written in Fortran, this is not possible, but if such components have their own hand-coded Jacobian then it is possible to interface Adept to them.
 More generally, in certain situations automatic differentiation is much slower than hand-coding (see the Lax-Wendroff example in Hogan, 2014) and we may wish to hand-code certain critical parts.
 In general the Jacobian matrix is quite expensive to compute, so this interfacing strategy makes most sense if the component of the algorithm has a small number of inputs or a small number of outputs.
-A full working version of the following example is given as "Test 3" in the test directory of the Adept package.
+A full working version of the following example is given as "Test 3" in the test directory of the Adept package (see specifically test/README and test/test_radiances.cpp).